8 First-Aid Safety Tips & Best Practices

 Be sure to wear PPE, or personal protective equipment, such as gloves, goggles, disposable masks, gowns or face shields when necessary to prevent exposure.

-Let Alsco Help With First-Aid Needs
+Let Alsco Uniforms Help With First-Aid Needs

-Alsco can help with the safety of your workplace by providing first-aid supplies and health and safety services.
-With equipment and safety experts, Alsco can help you meet safety standards and keep your environment safe while minimizing downtime due to injury or accidents.
+Alsco Uniforms can help with the safety of your workplace by providing first-aid supplies and health and safety services.
+With equipment and safety experts, Alsco Uniforms can help you meet safety standards and keep your environment safe while minimizing downtime due to injury or accidents.

 References